rolandog/pam-u2f-totp-config/README.md

   - type
     the management group that the rule corresponds to
   - control
-    indicates behaviour of PAM-API if module fails to authenticate.
+    indicates behavior of PAM-API if module fails to authenticate.
 Two types of syntax are used: simple key word, and square-bracketed value=action pairs.
   - module-path
-    full filename (begins with "`/`") of the PAM to be used or relative pathname from default location (which could be either `/lib/security/`, `/lib64/security/`, or
+    full filename (begins with "`/`") of the PAM to be used or relative path-name from default location (which could be either `/lib/security/`, `/lib64/security/`, or
     `/lib/x86_64-linux-gnu/security/`)